PenuelCodes/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 ![](@attachment/Clipboard_2020-03-11-07-21-59.png) 9:05

-The code is erroring out because the single value will set the value of the variable, and `age` is a const variable, so you cannot do that.
+The code is erroring out because the single = will set the value of the variable, and `age` is a const variable, so you cannot do that.

 ```js
  age == 100;